Traveling With Young Kids

 #1 Toy Story Land

 When you arrive, head straight to Toy Story Land.
 It has three great attractions.
-If you can get to the land as soon as it opens, you’ll be able to get on Alien Swirling Saucers right away.
-If you’re lucky you may also get a short wait for Toy Story Mania–one of the best themed rides in the park.
-As you make your way through the queue, you will notice that the toys are larger than life.
-Then you notice you’re in Andy’s room.
-Finally, it will dawn on you that, “you are a toy!”
-Next, you’ll step onto your ride vehicle and be whisked away into a midway-style 4-D shooting game.
+If you can get to the land as soon as it opens, start off small with Alien Swirling Saucers.
+It’s a light-hearted ride that makes kids giggle.
+Next, get in line for Toy Story Mania, one of the best-themed rides in the park.
+As you make your way through the queue, you will notice that the toys are larger than life, and you’re in Andy’s room.
+Finally, it will dawn on you that “you are a toy!”
+Once you step into your ride vehicle, you will be whisked away into a midway-style 4-D shooting game.
 This attraction is for all ages and sizes.
 The ball-shooter is easy for even the littlest riders to operate.

-The most popular ride in Toy Story Land is the rollercoaster, Slinky Dog Dash.
-Try to get a FastPass for this one.
+The most popular ride in Toy Story Land is the rollercoaster Slinky Dog Dash.
+Try to get a Lightning Lane for this one.
 You’ll save yourself a ton of time.
-If your kiddo is too short to ride, ask a castmember (before you get into line) if you can do a rider swap.
+If your kiddo is too short to ride, ask a cast member (before you get into line) if you can do a rider swap.

 #2 Walt Disney Presents